Murdock135/coursework-python_parser/README.md

 # Prerequisites

 antlr4 and a runtime for antlr needs to be installed.
 Refer to https://www.antlr.org/download.html for instructions on installing these.
+Alternatively, you can simply pull the docker image: https://hub.docker.com/r/petervaczi/antlr.
+This image has the required packages for using antlr4.

 # Running a grammar file